 Adenomatoid growth patterns may coexist with other growth patterns in epithelial tumors but are often the predominant pattern.

-Adenomatoid mesothelioma is not the same thing as an adenomatoid mesothelial lesion.
-These lesions grow in mesothelial cells, but these tumors have a different cellular makeup than malignant tumors and behave as benign lesions.
+Adenomatoid malignant mesothelioma is not the same thing as a benign adenomatoid mesothelial lesion.
+These lesions grow in mesothelial cells, but they have different cellular makeup than malignant tumors and behave as benign lesions.

-Lesions typically develop in the pelvic organs, but they can also arise in the pleura, mesentery or omentum.
-These benign tumors are very small and lack significant cellular abnormalities.
+Lesions typically develop in pelvic organs, but they can also arise in the pleura, mesentery or omentum.
+Similar to a benign tumor, these lesions are very small and lack significant cellular abnormalities.